jdcast/microvascular-anastamosis/docs/source/oct/index.rst

   :alt: rviz after ros2 launch oct_gazebo oct.launch.xml

 This package homes the details for the OCT system.
 This package simulates an OCT imaging system of a blood vessel by using two lidar sensors.
-To run just the `oct package` switch to the ``features/oct`` branch in your workspace using ``git checkout --track origin/features/oct``.

 Package Structure
 ------------------